 (by Ann Voskamp)

-That God had made technicians and programmers and supervisors and salesmen and God had said –
+made technicians and programmers and supervisors and salesmen and God had said

 So God made a Mother.